 - 3 tablespoons sugar

-Grease and heat a skillet over medium heat.
-Add about 1/3 cup of batter and allow to cook for about a minute or until bubbles form on the surface and start to pop.
+- Warm oil or butter to a skillet over medium heat for a couple of minutes.
+Add about ⅓ cup of pancakes batter to pan and allow to cook for about one minute or until bubbles form on the surface of the batter and start to pop.

-Sprinkle a few blueberries over top then flip and cook for another 45 seconds or so.
-Repeat with remaining batter until consumed.
+- Sprinkle a handful of blueberries over top of the pancake then flip and cook for another 45 seconds or so.
+Repeat this process with the remaining batter and berries until consumed.

-Add all ingredients to a small saucepan over medium heat and stir until sugar is dissolved.
+- Add blueberries, water, sugar, and lemon zest to a small saucepan over medium heat and stir until sugar is dissolved.

-Cook for a few minutes until bubbling.
+- Cook ingredients for about three minutes until bubbling.
 Berries will begin to burst.